 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements and credit reports for suspicious activity.
-You may also review the information contained in the attached Steps You Can Take to Help Protect Personal Information.
-There you will also find more information on the credit monitoring and identity protection services we are making available to you.
-While HRCA will cover the cost of these services, we are not able to enroll on your behalf and you will need to complete the activation process.
+IWP encourages you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your credit reports for suspicious activity and to detect errors.
+Please review the enclosed Steps You Can Take to Help Protect Your Personal Information for useful information on what you can do to better protect against possible misuse of your information.